 - Cannibalism and violence

 |Deadline for submission of abstract (300 words)||October 1, 2022|

 |Deadline for submission of full articles||May 1, 2023|

 Alif is a refereed, annual, multi-lingual, and multi-disciplinary journal published by the Department of English and Comparative Literature at the American University in Cairo.
 Each issue revolves around a theme or a problem, bringing together the views and approaches of scholars from all over the world.

 Alif is electronically available on JSTOR and indexed on a number of prestigious databases including Scopus, MLA International Bibliography, SAGE, Index Islamicus, EBSCO, Project MUSE, and Literature Resource Center (Gale).

-Submission instructions: An initial 300-word abstract should be submitted by October 1 2022, accompanied by the author’s email address, telephone number, and postal address.
-Articles based on accepted abstracts should be between 5,000 and 10,000 words and may be submitted in Arabic, English, or French by electronic mail, together with an abstract of 100 words and a 50-word biographical note on the contributor.
-Authors should consult the MLA Handbook (8th edition) for style in preparing their manuscript.
+Submission instructions: An initial 300-word abstract should be submitted by 1 October 2022, accompanied by the author’s email address, telephone number, and postal address.
+Articles based on accepted abstracts should be between 6,000 and 8,000 words and may be submitted in Arabic, English, or French by electronic mail to firstname.lastname@example.org, together with an abstract of 100 words and a 50-word biographical note on the contributor.
+Authors should consult the MLA Handbook (9th edition) for style in preparing their manuscripts.